tzmanics/abstracts/2018/react/for-the-love-of-plants.md

 ## Takeaways
 Learn how to use the Tessel open source libraries to collect sensor data.
 Build a UI that utilizes that sensor data to send notifications using service workers.

+## Pitch
+This talk will take the steps from back to front of a full project:
+- building a database and API using `graphql create` with Prisma
+- quickly spinning up a UI with create-react-app and a component library
+- incorporating progressive web app strategies
+- hooking this all up with data from a microcontroller

+Building this project, it was hard to find what steps to take, so I want to make it avaiable for more devs.
+I've spoken and lead workshops teaching all of these pieces separately.
+Now, it's time for the whole journey to come together in one cohesive session :)